Floriannue/CORApy/readme.md

       return self.func(point)
  ```
 - For functions with `func` and `func_`: `func` is the public interface with validation and error handling (func mainly exists in the parent class). func then calls func_ (polymorphism). `func_` is the raw implementation for internal use, cross-class calls, and performance-critical paths (overwritten in the child class).
 - There are over 1000 tests.
-Run them in a mode that shows **only failed** ones, then debug them one by one.
+Use the pytests parameters wisely to not overwhelm you with to much output:
+with -x it stops after the first failed tests,
+run a specific test file with -v for more output,
+use --lf to run only tests that failed last time,
+--tb=no reduces traceback if you run a lot oft tests for an overview,
+-q for less output, good for an overview.

 - Examples do not need tests, but they **must** execute correctly.
 - Use `d x n` vertices format:
  ```python